isobelojalvo/UWAnalysis/README.md

 after jobs done

 ```
-cd CRAB/ZTT
+cd CRAB/ZTT_25ns
-nohup ./mergeonly.sh >merge.log & # the file should be checked before running. but is updated. scratch area should be clean
+nohup ./mergeonly_25ns.sh >merge.log & #turn on and off the samples you want to merge. scratch area should be clean
+#wait until all firles merges to weight
 source weightonly.sh
 ```